ericcst197/interactive-card-details-form/README.md

 ### Continued development

-This project is built with the designs for desktop and mobile view only.
+This project is built in responsively.

-There are still some overflows between the two viewports and some media queries needed to add in to become more responsive webpage.
+Some implementation can be added in future:

+- Can implement some animation for the label when input is in active or focus state.
+- Click the card to switch the position from the front and the back.

 ### Useful resources